tjbanks/AmygdalaTheta/README.md

 (primary files **bold**)

-To generate the above files first, create Thalamic and VSPI inputs using
+To generate the above files create Thalamic and VSPI inputs using
 ```
 python build_input.py